 Grid reference SK 141 734

-The path weaves through Monk’s Dale on a single track footpath, which appears and disappears as you make your way along the route.
+The footpath weaves through Monk’s Dale on a single track footpath, which appears and disappears as you make your way along the route.

 The route isn’t signposted but simply continue following all the way through the Nature Reserve.

-Go through a stone stile in a drystone wall exploring deeper into Monk’s Dale walk.
+Go through a stone gap in a drystone wall exploring deeper into the Monk’s Dale walk.

 Eventually, you’ll come out onto a flatter path and across a field to the road where you join the Limestone Way.